-One Per Point Iı 0 One Per Point D 0 Effect on accumulated postretirement benefit obligation \$ \$ 4 (3)
+One Percentage Point Increase entage crease Effect on accumulated postretirement benefit obligation \$ 1 \$ (1)

 Plan Assets.
 The Company's overall investment strategy is to maintain an appropriate balance of actively managed investments with the objective of optimizing longer-term returns while maintaining a high standard of portfolio quality and achieving proper diversification.
 To achieve diversity within its other postretirement plan asset portfolio, the Company has targeted the following asset allocations: equity of 25% to 35%, fixed income of 65% to 75% and cash and cash equivalents of up to 10%.
 These target allocations are monitored by the Investment Committee of Southern Union's Board of Directors in conjunction with an external investment advisor.
 On occasion, the asset allocations may fluctuate as compared to these guidelines as a result of Investment Committee actions.